Global Assessment Report on Biodiversity and Ecosystem Services: Overview

 The Report examined the rate of decline in biodiversity and found that the adverse effects of human activities on the world's species is "unprecedented in human history": one million species, including 40 percent of amphibians, almost a third of reef-building corals, more than a third of marine mammals, and 10 percent of all insects are threatened with extinction.
 This is out of an estimated 8 million animal and plant species, including 5.5 million insect species.
 The drivers of these extinctions are, in descending order: (1) changes in land and sea use; (2) direct exploitation of organisms; (3) climate change; (4) pollution and (5) invasive alien species.

 Since the 16th century, at least 680 species of vertebrates have become extinct.
 By 2016, among mammals, more than nine percent of livestock breeds were extinct, and another 1,000 breeds are threatened with extinction.
 The authors have coined the expression "dead species walking" for the more than 500,000 species that are not yet extinct but, due to changes in, or reduction of, their habitats, have no chance of long-term survival.

 According to the Report, the threat to species diversity is human-caused.
 The main cause is the human land requirement, which deprives other species of their habitats.
 In the past 50 years, the world's human population has doubled, per capita gross domestic product has quadrupled, and biodiversity has suffered a catastrophic decline.
 Most notably, tropical forests have been cleared for cattle pastures in South America and for oil-palm plantations in Southeast Asia.
 Some 32 e6hectare of tropical rainforest were destroyed between 2010 and 2015, compared to the 100 e6hectare lost in the latter two decades of the 20th century.
 Already 85 percent of the world's wetlands have been lost.

 The total biomass of wild mammals has decreased by 82 percent, while humans and their farm animals now make up 96 percent of all mammalian biomass on Earth.
 Additionally, since 1992 the land requirement for human settlements has more than doubled worldwide; and humanity has rendered 23 percent of Earth's land ecologically degraded and no longer usable.
 Industrial farming is considered to be one of the major contributors to this decline.
 Around 25% of the planet's ice-free land is being used to rear cattle for human consumption.

-In the oceans, overfishing is a major cause of species loss.
+In the ocean, overfishing is a major cause of species loss.
 Some 300–400 e6metric ton of heavy metals, solvents, toxic sludge, and other wastes per year enter the water cycle from industrial facilities.
 Since the 19th century, the world's coral reefs have been reduced by half.